 Disable Upgrade Notification

-Administrators may choose to disable Upgrade Notification so users won’t be notified when newer versions of the Desktop Sync Software have been provided for General Availability.
+Administrators may choose to disable update notifications so users won’t be notified when newer versions of the Desktop Sync software have been provided.

-- Click on the Gear icon and select Settings
+- Click on the Menu icon (3 lines) and select Settings.

 End User Configuration